Atomic scale mechanisms controlling the oxidation of polyethylene: a first principles study: Results and discussion

-Figure~\ref{FigReactions3} shows calculated activation energies for both molecular and solid models.
-The activation energy of H abstraction from the $\gamma$ position has the lowest values among the H abstractions: it amounts to 0.84~eV and 0.82~eV for the molecular and the solid model, respectively (Figures \ref{FigReactions3}a and \ref{FigReactions3}d).
 H abstraction from $\beta$ position shows higher energy barriers of 1.37~eV and 1.41~eV for the molecular and the solid model, respectively (Figure \ref{FigReactions3}b and \ref{FigReactions3}e). $\gamma$ and $\beta$ hydrogen abstraction both are endothermic, which means that a reverse reaction is more likely than the forward one, reducing the effective rate constant of hydroperoxide production.
 In contrast, $\alpha$ hydrogen abstraction is exothermic, with the final equilibrium structure having much more stable energy than for the other two mentioned reactions.
 Although this reaction would directly lead to ketone products as observed in thermo- or photo-oxidation of PE, it has a high activation energy (1.71~eV for the molecular model and 1.54~eV for the crystal) and is thus unlikely to occur in normal conditions.
 In contrast with reaction 3a and 3b, showing similar behaviour in the solid and for the gas phase molecules, reaction 3c in crystalline PE leads to a different final product: during the reaction a hydroxyl radical is produced from P$^\bullet$O-OH dissociation and reacts with another neighbouring polymer chain, forming an alkyl radical and a water molecule in crystalline PE.
-This additional process occurs spontaneously, as seen from the structural relaxation in Fig.~\ref{FigSolidR3snapshots}.
+This additional process occurs spontaneously, as seen from the structural relaxation in Figure~\ref{FigSolidR3snapshots}.
 Although the instability of $\alpha$-alkyl-hydroperoxy radical and the reactivity of hydroxyl radical have already been investigated\cite{vaghjiani_kinetics_1989,gugumus_thermolysis_2000,vereecken_computational_2004} in simple molecular systems, not much has been done concerning these reactions in crystalline polymers nor their role in a global kinetic pathway.
 Regarding the hydroxyl radical, its role in catalysing hydroperoxide formation will be discussed in detail with reaction~9.
-Reactions involving additional steps are marked by rectangles in Fig.~\ref{FigReactionPaths}.
+Reactions involving additional steps are marked by rectangles in Figure~\ref{FigReactionPaths}.